-All Saints stands on the corner of Pavement (so named probably because it was the first medieval street in York to be paved).
+The Parish Church of All Saints stands at one end of Pavement (so named, probably, because it was the first medieval street in York to be paved).

 In c.
 1400, the west tower was added, and the distinctive blue panelled nave ceiling was installed later in the 15th century.